freeCodeCamp/freeCodeCamp/guide/english/javascript/arithmetic-operation/index.md

     true - 3   // interprets true as 1 and returns -2
     5 - "foo"  // returns NaN (Not a Number)

-_Hint:_ There is a handy <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Decrement_(--' target='_blank' rel='nofollow'>decrement</a>) operator that is a great shortcut when you're subtracting numbers by 1.
+_Note:_ There is a handy [decrement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Decrement) operator that is a great shortcut when you're subtracting numbers by 1.

 ## Multiplication